Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 +

-For the contribution limit available, an HSA dominates a 401(k) on after-tax retirement value because it skips the FICA tax on contributions (saving an extra 7.65%) and qualified medical withdrawals are tax-free.
-Standard priority order: 401(k) up to match, then HSA, then back to 401(k) and Roth IRA.
+Short answer: yes, dollar-for-dollar.
+An HSA dominates a 401(k) on after-tax retirement value because it skips FICA on payroll contributions (an extra 7.65%) and qualified medical withdrawals are tax-free.
+Standard priority order: 401(k) up to employer match → max HSA → max Roth IRA → max 401(k) → taxable brokerage.
+Project the math in the [401(k) calculator](/401k-calculator).

 Found this useful?
 Share it